qutang/mhealth-storage-format/annotation-filename.md

 AnnotationSet.ANNTATIONSETID-ANNOTATORID.YYYY-MM-DD-HH-mm-ss-SSS-[M/P]HHmm.annotation.csv
 ```

-Event files are divided into **daily** files, as hourly files will be too sparse to be insightful.
+Annotation files are divided into **daily** files, as hourly files will be too sparse to be insightful.